 Reality: Kuala Lumpur is actually pretty tolerant.

-While majority of the locals in Malaysia are Muslim, the population is also diverse.
+While majority of the locals in Malaysia are Muslim, the population is still diverse.
 Muslim Malays mostly wear conservative clothing, the Chinese in particular are more casual in what they wear.
 Also, Kuala Lumpur is a popular tourist attraction so it has more “Western” influence than other provinces in the country.

 So basically it’s okay to wear shorts and skirts, as well as sleeveless tops (although I’ve yet to see low-neckline tops or see-throughs).
 I haven’t dared wear a top showing a bit of cleavage, as I can casually pull off in the Philippines.
 With regards to behavior, couples holding hands are okay but other forms of PDA are not.
 Homosexuality is technically illegal, but I’ve yet read of someone going to prison because of it.